Well, it doesn't seem like Holly feels any particular urgency to pop out those babies.

 I skirted fleeces yesterday.
-I was pretty happy with most of them, although the oppressive heat of last summer took a tole on some of them, and there were a lot of dry, sun-bleached tips, particularly on the black fleeces.
-I haven't gotten my micron reports back yet, so I will be interested to see those numbers.
+I was pretty happy with most of them, although the oppressive heat of last summer took a toll on some of them, and there were a lot of dry, sun-bleached tips, particularly on the black fleeces.
+I haven't gotten my micron reports back yet so I will be interested to see those numbers.

 This is why we are giving Holly another go at lambing.